build-on-aws/content/posts/buiding-private-inter-region-cross-account-communication-within-aws-network/index.md

 We are tasked with building a comprehensive observability platform that spans across a complex ecosystem, encompassing multiple AWS accounts, regions, and VPCs.
 This platform consists of two main components:

 1. **The control plane** serves as a centralized cluster for storing and serving data to our primary users, developers.
-The responsibility for managing this cluster rests with our observability team, placing it within the AWS account owned by the team, named `obserability`.
+The responsibility for managing this cluster rests with our observability team, placing it within the AWS account owned by the team, named `observability`.

 2. **The data plane** is a collection of agents that play a critical role in data collection, including metrics, logs, and traces.
 These agents are designed to transmit this vital data to the control plane, where it's aggregated, stored, and made available for users.